-Did you know that Holland is one of the most advanced country in terms of Social Media?
-The twitter and Linkedin penetration is one the highest in the world…almost everyone is on Linkedin or uses Twitter when considering the total work force.
+Did you know that the Netherlands is one of the most advanced country in the world in terms of social media?
+The Twitter and LinkedIn penetration is one of the highest in the world, almost everyone is on LinkedIn or uses Twitter when taking the total work force into consideration.

-The labor market in Holland is quite a difficult one for the employer…so approximately only 10% of the workforce is looking for a new job (which entails people without a job and people with a job!!).
+The labour market in Holland is quite a difficult one for the employer, approximately only 10% of the workforce is looking for a new job (which includes people without a job and people with a job).

 Which strategy for Deloitte?

 For Deloitte (and I agree more and more with this), recruitment is shifting more towards internet marketing, content management and measuring traffic to your career site/page.

 - Help to fill the roles at Deloitte and reach the target of 1,000 new hires in 2010/2011